go-noisegate/noisegate/README.md

    Obviously there is one failed test.

+   Also, the total test time is `1.033450365s` because the tests run in parallel.
+When you run the same tests using `go test`, it takes about 3 seconds.

 2. Fix the bug

    Open the `math.go` and fix [the `SlowSub` function](https://github.com/ks888/hornet-tutorial/blob/master/math.go#L12). `return a + b` at the line 12 should be `return a - b`.